COCPORN/OCore/README.md

 - `Upsert` (not mapped)
 - `Delete` (mapped to `DELETE`)

-If an entity is not created, all calls except `Create`/`POST` will fail.
+If an entity is not created, all calls except `POST` will fail over HTTP.

 ### Example